 6. Loma Linda University School of Pharmacy (Loma Linda, CA)

 Loma Linda’s pharmacy program takes a combined scientific and faith-based approach.
-Foundational curriculum is interspersed with ethics and religious courses, such as Adventist Beliefs & Life and Christian Perspectives on Death & Dying.
+Foundational curriculum is interspersed with ethics and religious courses, such as Adventist Beliefs & Life.

 The fully integrated program provides academic and clinical training with a focus on the physical, mental, social, and spiritual aspects of health, also known as “whole person care.”